roshan-Kawale/docker/README.md

           - .:/app

 After this , when we have to change a code in local machine they automatically reflect in a container without run a `docker build`.

+### *Task 6 : Call APIs from outside to docker container*

+In Dockerfile we have to use :

+    EXPOSE 5000

+In docker-compose.yml we have to use:

+        ports:
+          - "5000:5000"

+This means,
+Container port 5000 is mapped to host port 5000.
+We have seen a running flask app on `http://localhost:5000` in our local browser.

+Using port mapping now we can Call APIs from our local machine.